solegaonkar/graphic-design-notes/03/README.md

 - BLACK - Power, Discipline, Elegance
 - WHITE - Purity, cleanliness, light

+### Warm / Cool
-Warm Colors: Red, Yellow, Orange
+- Warm Colors: Red, Yellow, Orange

-Cool Colors: Blue, Green, Violet
+- Cool Colors: Blue, Green, Violet

-Using similar colors - warm or cool, creates a uniform look.
-This is called color harmony.
+## Color Harmonies
 There are different color harmonies based on the wheel.
 By picking a base color, or starting color, we can come up with a good harmonous color pallete using the color wheel.
+- Using similar colors - warm or cool, creates a uniform look.
+This is called color harmony.

-Monochromatic Color Harmony - different shades of same color - a radial line on the color wheel.
+- Monochromatic Color Harmony - different shades of same color - a radial line on the color wheel.

-Analogous Color Harmony - Set of colors are different hues close to the main color.
+- Analogous Color Harmony - Set of colors are different hues close to the main color.

-Complementary Colors - Radially opposite colors on the color wheel
+- Complementary Colors - Radially opposite colors on the color wheel

-Triad - Three colors evenly spaced across the wheel
+- Triad - Three colors evenly spaced across the wheel